jazzyjus/Social-Cafe-Sample/Readme.md

-Social Cafe sample app -- PHP.
+Social Cafe sample app -- PHP
 =============================

 This is a sample app showing how to publish custom actions using the Facebook PHP SDK.